gurukiran07/api-t7/README.md

     "success": true
   }
   ```
-  When ID is not found the response would be `{"message": "User not found with ID #. ", "success": false}`.
+  When ID is invalid or has wrong params found the response would be `{"message": "Couldn't find the ID or wrong params", "success": false}`.
+When ID is not found the response `{"message": "ID not found", "success": false}`.

 - POST - https://api-t7.onrender.com/add
   ```